Todd Glass: Life and career

 Glass is perhaps best known for his appearances as a contestant on the second and third seasons of NBC's Last Comic Standing and has appeared regularly on programs such as Jimmy Kimmel Live!, Late Night with Conan O'Brien, Tough Crowd with Colin Quinn, The Dennis Miller Show, Politically Incorrect, Louie, Tosh.0, Mr. Show with Bob and David, Preston and Steve and had his own Comedy Central Presents special in 2001.
-He co-hosted the podcast Comedy And Everything Else with fellow comics Jimmy Dore and Stefané Zamorano, but left the podcast in September 2009.
-His departure was officially announced on November 28, 2009 episode and Glass has returned as a guest on several episodes since leaving.
+He co-hosted the podcast Comedy And Everything Else with fellow comics Jimmy Dore and Stefané Zamorano.
+Glass left the podcast in September 2009, and his departure was officially announced on the episode dated November 28, 2009.
+Since leaving, Glass has returned as a guest on several episodes.

-In 2001, Glass released his debut stand-up album called Vintage Todd Glass and Other Crap and was also featured on the two CD set of the Comedy Death-Ray, a compilation album of various stand-up comics performing at the popular Comedy Death-Ray comedy showcase at the Upright Citizens Brigade Theater in Los Angeles.
-His album Thin Pig, was released on July 7, 2009 on Comedy Central Records.
+In 2001, Glass released his debut stand-up album called Vintage Todd Glass and Other Crap and was also featured on the two–CD set of the Comedy Death-Ray, a compilation album of various stand-up comics performing at the popular Comedy Death-Ray comedy showcase at the Upright Citizens Brigade Theater in Los Angeles.
+His album Thin Pig, was released on July 7, 2009, on Comedy Central Records.

 In August 2011, his podcast The Todd Glass Show debuted on The Nerdist podcasting network.
-He hosts the show along with frequent co-host Eric Ohlsen and a regular lineup of guests and crew including comedians Rory Scovel (and his wife Jordan) and Blake Wexler, audio engineers Katie Levine, Aristotle "Jet Ski" Acevedo, and musicians Lynn Shore and Joe MacKenzie, who write and perform many of the show's various "jingles" and audio cues.
+He hosts the show along with a regular lineup of guests and crew, including comedians Rory Scovel (and his wife Jordan) and Blake Wexler, audio engineers Katie Levine, Aristotle "Jet Ski" Acevedo, and musicians Lynn Shore and Joe MacKenzie, who write and perform many of the show's various "jingles" and audio cues.
 Glass also tours regularly.

 Personal life

-On April 16, 2010, Glass collapsed backstage at a Los Angeles comedy club after suffering a heart attack.
+On April 16, 2010, Glass collapsed backstage at a Los Angeles comedy club Largo after suffering a heart attack.
 Glass appeared on The Bonnie Hunt Show only nine days later, talking about his recent "brush with death".
 Glass said he found out he had 100% blockage in his arteries and following an angioplasty, declared that he was doing fine.
 Glass blamed these health problems on bad genetics.
 Both parents had a history of heart problems; Todd's father had his first heart attack at age 30 and died of a subsequent heart attack at age 46.
 On December 20, 2012, Glass talked about his heart attack on the Adam Carolla Show, and said that he had lost 30 pounds since the incident.
 He had also stopped smoking (he previously maintained a "pack-a-month" habit), and that he had started taking the drug Lipitor to prevent further heart attacks.

 Glass came out publicly as gay on January 16, 2012, during an episode of WTF with Marc Maron.
 The information had previously been known to friends and family, and Glass explained that he was worried about coming out publicly, but the recent string of suicide among LGBT youth motivated him to do so.